vizthex123/ExtraDataModels/data-pack/references.md

 # References to other media

 I've made so many references that I lost track lmao.
-Might as well make this list while I work on v2.0.
-Hope I can remember them all lol.
+Might as well make this list to try and keep track of them all just in case anyone's curious.

 --------------------------------------------------